Windrush Day takes place on 22 June, remembering the day when around 500 migrants from the Caribbean arrived at Tilbury Docks in Essex in 1948.

-In 1948, Britain was just starting to recover from World War II.
-Thousands of buildings had been bombed, loads of houses were destroyed and it all needed to be rebuilt.
+Britain was just starting to recover from World War Two back then.
+Thousands of buildings had been bombed, lots of houses had been destroyed and it all needed to be rebuilt.

 In the Caribbean, lots of young men and women had served in the British armed forces because at the time, many Caribbean countries were still under British rule and not yet independent.